wraith13/file-attributes-vscode/README.md

-# External Files README
+# File Attributes README

 > [!WARNING]
 > **This extension is currently under development.**

-Easy access to external files for vscode.
+This is a VS Code extension that refers to `.gitattributes` and `.gitignore`, and displays a message at the top of files that are either auto-generated or not under source control.

-## Features
+## Screenshots

-* show external files from command pallete
-* show external files from view on explorer

 ![screen shot: View on Explorer](./images/screenshot3.png)